Results from Cycle 21 and 22 and updated coefficients

-Analysis of the Cycle 20 External CTE monitor program (CAL/ACS 13155, P.I.
-Chiaberge) indicates that the CTE trends are continuing according to the model presented in Chiaberge, M. ACS ISR 2012-05.
-We derive new coefficients and provide an updated correction to be used for aperture photometry of ACS/WFC drizzled images taken after Servicing Mission 4 (May 11 2009).
+Analysis of data from the Cycle 21 and 22 External CTE monitor program (CAL/ACS 13592 and 13955, P.I.
+Chiaberge) show that the CTE trends are continuing according to the model presented in Chiaberge, M. ACS/ISR 2012-05.
+We derive new coefficients and provide an updated correction to be used for aperture photometry of ACS/WFC drizzled images taken after Servicing Mission 4.
 The updated correction allows an average photometric accuracy of better than 3% for stellar sources located at any distance from the amplifiers.
-In order to achieve the highest accuracy of photometric correction, we encourage use of the CTE correction Web tool (with updated coefficients) available from the STScI ACS website.
+In order to achieve the highest accuracy, we encourage users to utilize the CTE correction web-tool available in the ACS team website at STScI to correct photometry.

-Observations were taken as part of calibration program CAL/ACS 13155 (PI: M. Chiaberge).
-The target of the observing program is a field 7’ West off the core of the globular cluster 47 Tucanae.
-Two different filters (F502N and F606W) and a range of exposure times (between 30s and 400s) enable sampling of CTE losses for at least five different background levels.
-For a more extensive description of both the characteristics of the datasets and the method for the data analysis we refer the user to Chiaberge M., ACS ISR 2012-05.
+The target of the calibration program is a field ~7’ West off the core of the globular cluster 47 Tucanae.
+Images are taken using two different filters (F502N and F606W) and with a range of exposure times (between 30s and 400s), in order to sample at least five different background levels.
+For a more extensive description of both the characteristics of the datasets and the method for the data analysis we refer the user to Chiaberge M., ACS/ISR 2012-05.
 In the following we summarize the main steps and the latest results.